amitansu1024/StarRunner/README.md

 A dialogue appears when the other ship gets alerted about player's presence.
 ### Collected Dialogue
 When the other ship is collected a dialogue will appear notifying it to the player.
-### Too far Dialogue
-When the player strays too far away from the centre.

 ## UI
 There are UI elements all over game, from Lives and score UI to Main Menu, Tutorial, Pause and etc.